 Research – The appraiser researches construction techniques, wood types, motifs, marks and labels, verifies dates, locates comparable items and selling history, investigates appropriate markets, and consults experts, when necessary.
 This approach produces an accurate report that fully protects you and your property.
 This phase is considered “Research Time”.

 Report – The Appraisal Report is written in compliance with the American Society of Appraisers’ guidelines and Uniform Standards of Professional Appraisal Practice (USPAP) from the Appraisal Foundation.
-The report includes a cover document detailing the process taken, definitions of values used, a list of items with descriptions, photographs, and the appraiser’s qualifications.
+The report includes a cover document detailing the process taken, definitions of values used, a list of items with descriptions, photographs, value sought, and the appraiser’s qualifications.
 The report is typed and bound.